gpshead/epaper-circuitpython/asm_thumb/README.md

 loop into assembly.
 If we weren't already an order of magnitude faster than the slow e-Paper displays this code was originally a demo for, that might make sense.
 For that purpose, we've already outdone ourselves. :)

+## What about CircuitPython 4.1?

+It is noticably faster due to 4.1 enabling some overlooked micropython compile time optimizations.
+The pure CircuitPython 4.1 Julia fractal computation drops from our previous 23.9 down to 16.3 seconds.
+The asm version is 0.137 seconds.
+We're only *119x faster* now. :P

 # You Made This Look Too Easy a.k.a.
 How Hard Was This?